eakriulin/lgrthms/README.md

 # lgrthms

-Algorithms and data structures you might want to use in your JavaScript and TypeScript projects 🧑‍💻
+Algorithms and data structures for your JavaScript and TypeScript projects 🧑‍💻

 ## Installation